 It is an indisputable fact that anyone who drives a BMW 2-door coupe is an asshole.
 They talk on their phone loudly, drive recklessly, and wear extremely large sunglasses.
 In fact, an even better litmus test is observing how these drivers park: If they back into a parking spot instead of parking nose-first like normal people do, you can be 100% certain that you have an asshole on your hands.

 Photo by puyo

-To find supporting evidence for my theory, I Googled “bmw asshole” and got 1,500+ responses, including this one.
+To find supporting evidence for my theory, I Googled “bmw asshole” and got 1,500+ responses.
 I rest my case.

 There has only been one exception (he was a startup CTO…who by definition cannot be an asshole).
 Also, Asians don’t count because they don’t drive BMWs.

 The point is this: There are patterns you can recognize.
 We like to believe we’re individual and different, but the entire field of social psychology illustrates how we mistakenly believe we’re in control of our own lives while systematically underestimating situational and social influence.

 As we get older, the vast majority of us fall into predictable patterns: We become more conservative with our investments.
 We have kids.
 We spend on things we never imagined we would (like window treatments, homeowners’ insurance, and childcare).